 The Rotherham legend played over 430 games for the Millers between 1993 and 2008.
 After fifteen years at the club, the decision to release him led Paul into management initially at Ilkeston Town.
 Alongside Rob Scott, the pair earned promotion at their first two clubs before moving to Grimsby for the first time in 2011.
 Scott’s departure in 2013 left Hurst in sole charge and at the fifth attempt in 2016, Grimsby finally returned to the Football League beating Forest Green at Wembley.

 After an impressive start to his Football League management career, he was snapped up by Shrewsbury.
-Four-and-a-half years down the line, Hurst is back at Blundell Park after Ian Holloway’s resignation with the mammoth task, as the Mariners sit rock bottom of League Two
+Four-and-a-half years down the line, Hurst returned to Blundell Park after Ian Holloway’s resignation back in December with the mammoth task, as the Mariners sit rock bottom of League Two.

 - Name: Blundell Park

 - Address: Blundell Park, Cleethorpes, North East Lincolnshire, DN35 7PY

 - Record Attendance: 31,651 (vs Wolves FA Cup 1937)

 Actually in Cleethorpes, not Grimsby, Blundell Park has been home to Town since 1899.
 Before then, the Mariners played at Clee Park (1880) and Abbey Park (1899).
 Situated in the heart of a residential area and just a stones throw from the Cleethorpes seawall Blundell Park is the UK’s Lowest football stadium at just 2 feet above sea level.

 The all-seater stadium has had a plethora of renovations in its time, though the Main stand has stood since 1901, claimed as the oldest in the Football League.
 Only the central part dates back though, as the rest has been modified for obvious safety reasons.